panada/app/README.md

 #### Front Controller (index.php)

 All the content of index.php file are totally changed.
-In version 2.0 we don't use any global contants any more.
+In version 2.0 we don't use any global constants any more.
 So if you use any of these constants: APP, INDEX_FILE or GEAR please updated it.

 #### Folders Name